-C6.2 Nominal Wind Pressure Resistance (Pnom).
-For each tested end use installation condition (see Section 6.1 and Figure 1Table 2), the nominal wind pressure resistance (see Figure C1) is determined as the lowest peak or lowest maximum uniform pressure value achieved using Test Method A2 or A3, as applicable, and three test repetitions.
+C6.2 Nominal Wind Pressure Resistance (P{nom}).
+For each tested end use condition (see Table 2), the nominal wind pressure resistance is determined as the lowest peak or lowest maximum uniform pressure value achieved using Test Method A2 or A3, as applicable, and three test repetitions.
 This constitutes the basis for a strength-based performance criterion for wind pressure resistance.
 When using Test Method A2, an additional yield-based criterion is separately applied as explained in Section C6.3.